Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Results and discussion

 Third, error patterns along the Schwartz continuum (Section~\ref{sec:error-analysis}) align with the underlying motivational geometry \citep{Schwartz2012}.
 Many errors are confusions between neighbouring or closely related values (e.g., \emph{Benevolence} vs.\ \emph{Universalism}, \emph{Security: societal} vs.\ \emph{Conformity: rules}, \emph{Power: dominance} vs.\ \emph{Power: resources}), rather than across distant sectors of the circle.
 This suggests that evaluation schemes which weight errors by distance on the continuum may better reflect the substantive severity of mistakes than flat macro-$F_1$.

+Importantly, the novelty of our work lies in this systematic, resource-aware comparison across architectures rather than in proposing a new neural architecture per se.
 Our results also contribute to the discussion on encoder models vs.\ instruction tuned LLMs for structured classification.
-Under an explicit single-8\,GB-GPU constraint and a fine-grained, imbalanced value taxonomy, carefully tuned DeBERTa-base models with lightweight features and compact ensembles outperform 7--9B open LLMs in zero-/few-shot and QLoRA setups (RQ4).
+Under the explicit single-8\,GB-GPU constraint and fine-grained, imbalanced value taxonomy considered here, carefully tuned DeBERTa-base models with lightweight features and compact ensembles outperform 7--9B open LLMs in zero-/few-shot and QLoRA setups (RQ4).
 This does not contradict evidence that very large proprietary models internalise broad moral distinctions, but it nuances expectations that generative LLMs will automatically dominate specialised encoders on all moral or value-related tasks.
 For practitioners with limited compute, investing in supervised encoders, threshold calibration, and small ensembles appears more effective than deploying medium-scale LLMs as classifiers.

 From an applied perspective, several design recommendations follow:

 \begin{itemize}[leftmargin=1.5em] \item A strong presence gate can serve as a cheap filter to identify value-rich sentences for downstream analysis (e.g., qualitative coding or targeted annotation), even if full 19-way predictions remain noisy. \item Simple psycholinguistic and topical features (LIWC-22, moral lexica, topics) still add value when combined with modern encoders, especially for rare values, and fit comfortably within modest VRAM budgets. \item Small ensembles of diverse but inexpensive models provide consistent gains over single systems in both the DeBERTa and LLM families and are preferable to relying on a single, more complex architecture. \end{itemize}